zulip/zulip/docs/testing/continuous-integration.md

 * Python virtualenvs
 * node_modules directories

-This has a huge impact on the performance of running tests in CircleCI CI; without these caches, the average test time would be several times longer.
+This has a huge impact on the performance of running tests in GitHub Action CI; without these caches, the average test time would be several times longer.